 - Emotional abuse

 - Low self-esteem

 - Panic disorder

 - Passive aggressive behaviour

-I also work voluntarily for a local council service, offering counselling to employees through their Occupational Health Department and have had regular experience working within a local NHS setting.
+I also work as a Specialist Mentor at a higher education facility with students with mental health difficulties; voluntarily for a local council service offering counselling to employees through their Occupational Health Department and have had regular experience working within a local NHS setting.